Rinik/story-teller/README.md

 ### Logic for the game

 So here is the main logic for the whole game in these 4 functions.
-So let's start with `game()` function.
-First of all the function prints out the Welcome message and then asks player to choose the number of dices with the `choose()` function.
-Then the program generate random number for each "dice" from the range that is given.
-So the `dice_one` could have value from 1 to 6, the dice_two from 7 to 12 and so on.
-Then the dice's are stored in `all_dices` list and the list is then shuffled.
-So you never know what dice's you came up when you throw less than all the dice's.
-Then program calls the `result()` function with parameters `player` and `all_dices` to show the result of the thrown dice's and finally asks user to play again or quit the program.
+So let's start with the `game()` function.
+First of all, the function prints out the Welcome message and then asks the player to choose the number of dice with the `choose()` function.
+Then the program generates random number for each "dice" from the range that is given.
+So the `dice_one` could have a value from 1 to 6, the `dice_two` from 7 to 12 and so on.
+Then the dice are stored in `all_dices` list and the list is then shuffled.
+So you never know which dice you come up with when you throw less than all of the dice.
+Then program calls the `result()` function with parameters `player` and `all_dices` to show the result of the thrown dice and finally asks the user to play again or quit the program.

 ```python
 def game():